mdswyz/MCN-light-source-transfer/README.md

 ```bash
 python train.py
 ```
-Note that for the preparation of the dataset, please refer to [DRN](https://github.com/WangLiwen1994/DeepRelight)
+Note that for the preparation of the dataset, please refer to [DRN](https://github.com/WangLiwen1994/DeepRelight).
+Please set the dataset path in data/aligned_dataset.py (line 24)

 ### Citation
 If you find the code helpful in your resarch or work, please cite the following papers.